Reset To Accomplish Your Goals

 Yeah, me too.
 But it’s not gonna happen!

-To make sure I can accomplish everything I want to this year, I’m re-aligning myself to my goals, and I’m sharing that process with you to get us all back on track!
+I’m re-aligning myself to my goals, and I’m sharing that process with you to get us all back on track!
 Let’s start positive, shall we?

 My GPA in my MBA program is above a 3.5 and I’m a year away from being done!
 That goal is doing well.